China state sector a honey pot for corrupt officials

 And there is a lot of money on the table.

-According to the European Union Chamber of Commerce in China, state enterprises issued tenders for goods and services worth 9.26 trillion yuan ($1.51 trillion) in 2011.
+According to the European Union Chamber of Commerce in China, state enterprises issued tenders for goods and services worth 9.26 trillion yuan in 2011.

 It's not clear how much of this was for engineering, procurement and construction contracts, commonly referred to as EPCs in the industry.
 Nor are there any figures for graft investigations into EPC contracts.